yiisoft/view/docs/basic-functionality.md

 ### Variations

 Content being cached may be varied according to some parameters.
-For example, for a Web application supporting multiple locales, the same piece of view code may generate the content in different locales.
+For example, for a web application supporting multiple locales, the same piece of view code may generate the content in different locales.
 Therefore, you may want to make the cached content varied according to the current application locale.